bentoml/BentoML/docs/source/guides/grpc.rst

          :sync: dart

          :bdg-primary:`Note:` Please check out the :github:`gRPC Dart <grpc/grpc-dart/tree/master/examples>` examples folder for :github:`grpc/grpc-dart` client implementation.

-      .. tab-item:: Rust
-         :sync: rust

-         :bdg-primary:`Note:` Currently there are no official gRPC Rust client implementation.
-Please check out the :github:`tikv/grpc-rs` as one of the unofficial implementation.

 After successfully running the client, proceed to build the bento as usual: